 Relay for Life

 Team event to raise funds to fight cancer/raise awareness.
 Teams of 8-15 sign up and alternate walking/running the track.
-This year's event is scheduled for April 12th-13th.
+This year's event is scheduled for April 18th-19th, 2015.
 Meetings held each Monday at 7pm in BSC 256.

 SLU Dance Marathon

 SLU Dance Marathon plans and facilitates the annual Dance Marathon each Fall on campus.
 Dance Marathon is a 12 hours dance event that raises money for the Children's Miracle Network.
-The first annual event will be held November 19th, 2011.
+This year's event will be held on November 22nd.
+2014.